jyp/boon/README.md

 - boon-select-map, boon-moves-map, boon-command-map.
 (Those are keymaps.)
 - boon-enclosures (can be `custom`ized.)

-If you use powerline, you may want to:
+If you use powerline (or *mutatis mutandis* spaceline), you may want
+to:

     (require 'boon-powerline)
     (boon-powerline-theme) ;; if you want use powerline with Boon

 Comparison with other modal layers for Emacs